Firefund/firefund-lfs/README.md

 1. Download our files from git Large File Storage (lfs) by writting `git lfs pull`.

 You can see which type of files that are in git lfs by writting: `git lfs track`.
-And you can add new file types by writting: `git lfs track *.filetype` where _filetype_ is the file extension that you want to put in git lfs, e.g. `*.ai` or `*.pdf`.
+And you can add new file types by writting: `git lfs track "*.filetype"` where _filetype_ is the file extension that you want to put in git lfs, e.g. `*.ai` or `*.pdf`.